paduel/darwinex_ticks/README.md

 tickdata.darwinex.com -s "2018-10-08 10" -e "2018-10-08 12" -g`

-This command line connect the darwinex ticks data ftp  with the user, password and hostname passed, download the ticks data of EURGBP, EURGBP and USDJPY from 2018/10/08 10:00 to 28/10/08 12:59, and save (-g) user, password and hostname at config file, son the next time you don't need to pass its.
+This command line connect the darwinex ticks data ftp  with the passed user, password and hostname, download the ticks data of EURGBP, EURGBP and USDJPY from 2018/10/08 10:00 to 28/10/08 12:59, and save (-g) user, password and hostname at config file, so the next time you don't need to pass its.